National Aviation Accident Litigation Since 1968

 Investigation Informed by Aviation Experience

-Aviation cases turn on facts, data, and disciplined reconstruction.
-The firm maintains in-house investigative capability as part of its aviation practice so that accident circumstances, physical evidence, operational decisions, and technical issues can be evaluated independently and early.
+Aviation cases often turn on facts, data, and careful reconstruction.
+The firm maintains in-house investigative capability as part of its aviation practice so that accident circumstances, physical evidence, operational decisions, and technical issues can be evaluated independently and at an early stage.
 All three partners are certificated pilots, and the firm’s aviation resources support direct site access and operational assessment when appropriate.

 Practice Attributes

-The firm’s practice is structured to support technically demanding plaintiff-side aviation litigation from the earliest stages of investigation through trial and appeal.
+The firm’s practice is built to handle technically demanding plaintiff-side aviation litigation from the earliest stages of investigation through trial and appeal.

 • In-house investigative capability